localvoid/oveo/README.md

 }
 ```

+### Singletons

+This optimization works during chunk rendering phase and deduplicates objects like `new TextEncoder()` with an assumption that there are no mutations to this objects and this objects will be referential equal when they are referenced in the chunk file.

+Currently, there are only two singleton objects: `new TextEncoder()` and `new TextDecoder()`.

 ### Inline Extern Values

 This optimization works during module transformation phase and inlines constant values declared in the [externs](#externs) file.